Skip to content

 A. Jan saw blood dripping down the wall.
 She screamed.

-This idea is a beginning that might entice a reader to read on, but the problem is it’s telling not showing.
+This idea is a beginning that might entice a reader to keep reading, but the problem is that it’s telling not showing.
 To add showing:

-Examples B, C and D do a much better job of showing rather than telling.
-While they can easily be taken apart and reworded for tightness, more description or less description, whatever the author deems necessary, for this article they serve their purpose.
+Examples B, C, and D do a much better job of showing rather than telling.
+While they can easily be taken apart and reworded for tightness, more or less description, whatever the author deems necessary, for this article, they serve their purpose.

 And remember, using descriptive words and adverbs adds to the word count.
-So, analyze each word you use; be sure they enhance the story and move it along, not weigh it down.
-In today’s writing world publishers and agents want tight writing.
+So, analyze each word you use; be sure it enhances the story and moves it along; you don’t want the word to weigh the story down.
+In today’s writing world, publishers and agents want tight writing.

 2. The body of your story